Group benefits for millennials

 When the different generations were asked to rank their top priorities when it comes to choosing an employer, 44 percent of millennials put pay and bonus at the top of their list, while 43 percent of boomers chose retirement benefits.
 While retirement benefits may not be at the top of the list for millennials, clearly based on this survey’s findings the younger generation values the stability of guaranteed retirement benefits like defined benefit pension plans.

 Your financial priorities depend on your life stage

-Millennials on the other hand are concerned about the here and the now.
+Millennials, on the other hand, are concerned about the here and now.
 They’re dealing with heavy debt levels and stagnant wages.
 How are they going to repay their record-level of student debt?
 How are they going to afford skyrocketing home prices?
 While there’s no denying the benefit of a gold-plated pension plan, that won’t help millennials afford homes in cities like Toronto and Vancouver; pay and bonus will.

 Retirement benefits still matter

 That being said, it’s important for millennials not to completely lose sight of retirement benefits.
 When considering a job offer, like your boomer parents, look at the total compensation package.
 While pay and bonus are important, also consider retirement benefits and health benefits.